 From Icefield to Ocean: 4-page publication and poster

 These publications describe glacier dynamics and ecology, the role that glaciers play in ocean processes, and the impacts of climate change on this dominant feature of Alaska's coastal ecosystems.
 They are products of the March 2013 Juneau Glacier Workshop, an interdisciplinary effort to establish a better understanding of the icefield to ocean system and identify key research and management questions to address in the future.
-Click on the pictures to download these products.
+Click on the pictures to download these products (please be patient with the poster file - it's very large).
 For further information, please see our article in the journal BioScience.

 Coastal Temperate Rainforests: General Information Handouts

 Coastal temperate rainforests (CTRFs) are characterized by cool summers, mild winters, and abundant precipitation distributed throughout the year.
 CTRF's represent only 2% of the world's forests, but provide critical habitat for many unique species.